 By and large, the responsibility lies on individuals to protect themselves.
 Antivirus apps and password managers can go a long way toward keeping you safer, but a VPN is a uniquely powerful tool that you should absolutely have in your personal security toolkit, especially in today’s connected world.

 While a VPN isn’t an absolute necessity for using the web, it will provide you with better overall security, improved performance, remote access, and greater anonymity.

 Cybersecurity has never been more important.
 We live in an increasingly connected world, which enables cyberattackers to constantly find new ways to carry out digital attacks.
 Even the most vigilant business owners and IT managers can become overwhelmed with the stress of maintaining network security and protecting their data.

-DataGroup Technologies, Inc. (DTI) offers a wide variety of cybersecurity services to help protect your business from cyberthreats, including security risk assessments, email security solutions, web and DNS filtering, and next-generation firewalls.
-Give us a call today at 252.329.1382 to find out more about how we can help you #SimplifyIT!
+DataGroup Technologies, Inc. (DTI) offers a wide variety of cybersecurity services to help protect your business from cyber-threats, including security risk assessments, email security solutions, web & DNS filtering, and next-generation firewalls.
+Call us today at 252.329.1382 to find out more about how we can help you #SimplifyIT!